 He moves to stand in front of her.
 "I don't mean the wheat."

 "Getting you out here."
-He is staring at her.
+He's staring at her.
 Intensely.
-She cannot remember the last time he looked at her this way.
+She can't remember the last time he looked at her this way.

-Which is not true.
+Which isn't true.
 It was when she was nursing Lasandra.
-Before he turned away, went back to his dead wife.
+Before he turned away and went back to his dead wife.

 "There's no crisis?"